eggg-uk/eggg.uk/content/blog/gigs.md

 ### updates:
 [2025-10-03]: the table markdown was a bit of a travesty, I've tried to tidy it a little.
 I've also added more gigs both past and present

-## table of approximately all of the gigs I've ever been to
+## a table of approximately all of the gigs I've ever been to

 |Artist|When|Support/lineup seen|Notes|Where|Price|
 |-|-|-|-|-|-|